Intermitting or withdrawing from your course

 Will I be able to claim Welfare benefits?

 Students who withdraw will no longer have student status and may be able to claim Job Seekers Allowance or Income Support.
 They may also qualify for Housing Benefit and Council Tax Benefit (see below).
+These benefits are gradually being replaced with a new single benefit called Universal Credit, so you might be directed to claim Universal Credit instead.

 At present students who intermit are not entitled to Welfare Benefits unless in one of the exempted categories (e.g. single parents, disabled students, pensioners, student couples with children etc).
 The rules are complicated and you should seek advice from the Student Advice Centre.